 - Enjoy with extra blackberry jam, vegan butter, or nut butter!

-- Store leftovers at room temperature for up to 4 days.
+- Storage: Store leftovers at room temperature for up to 4 days.

 - I do not recommend making substitutions in this recipe.
 The only substitution I would consider making is swapping out the all purpose flour for whole wheat pastry flour, however I have not tested this and cannot guarantee the results.